alexr1993/html-console/README.md

-This console can be seen running on people.bath.ac.uk/ajr36
+A recent version of this console can be seen running on people.bath.ac.uk/ajr36